isaccanedo/aws-greengrass-core-sdk-js/readme.md

 ## Fazendo login no NodeJS Lambdas

-Your _console.log_ operation will be logged as INFO.
+Sua operação _console.log_ será registrada como INFO.
 A _console.error_ operation will be logged as ERROR.
 Currently, our NodeJS SDK only allows you to log at INFO or ERROR level only.

 ## Supported Datatypes